Abdul-Sayed/typescriptnotes/notes.md

     let admin = new Admin('admin', 'boss');

-    // set up the function to expect and return type class Person
+    // Normal way to set up the function to expect and return type class Person
     // function personEcho(person: Person): Person {
     //   return person;
     // }

-    // set this up to be a generic where T is a placeholder for classes that extend person function personEcho<T extends Person>(person: T): T {
+    // set this up to be a generic where T is a placeholder for any class that extends person function personEcho<T extends Person>(person: T): T {
       return person;
     }